SteelzZ/au-cmsinn/README.md

 ```

 And you are done.
 Once you will run your project you will be presented with a "Controls Panel" through which you will be able to manage content of your website.
 Here is a link where you can find a screencast that shows how all this works [au-cmsinn intro](http://youtu.be/mJ83sGD33ts).

+### Overview

+Functionality in this package is built through the plugins.
+Each plugin serves on single purpose like handles images, translations, records, sorting etc. If you need to extend package for your needs you should be doing it by creating new plugin and registering it within CmsInn object.
+Plugins does interact with each other and uses API exposed by plugin.

+If you do install only this package and not one of already created UI packages you will have to integrate it within your templates by yourself.
+See documentation below on how each plugin works and how to use them.

 ### Dependencies